KenC66/Dr-Liam-Burrows-Lectures/README.md

 Liam1.py is a plain python file to do the same code using two models (FCN / CNN)
     demo for biginners... (essentially the same as https://github.com/LRB13/CMIT_Lectures_2023/blob/main/lec1_2023.ipynb)

+Lec2_2023.py is also a plain python file for segmentation of retina images by UNET Lec2_denoise.py is a plain python file for image noise removal by CNN (Lecture 1/2)